 Aerodyne Research, Inc.

-Dr. Charles Kolb is the President and Chief Executive Officer of Aerodyne Research, Inc., (ARI) a position he has held since 1994.
-Since 1970, ARI has provided research and development services requiring expertise in the physical and engineering sciences to commercial and government clients working to solve national and international environmental problems.
-These include a wide range of topics such as global and regional environmental quality and the development of clean and efficient energy and new propulsion technologies.
+Dr. Charles Kolb is the President and Chief Executive Officer of Aerodyne Research, Inc. (ARI), a position he has held since 1985.
+Since 1970, ARI has provided research and development services requiring expertise in the physical and engineering sciences to commercial and government clients working to solve national and international environmental, energy and defense problems.
+These include a wide range of topics such as global and regional environmental quality and the development of clean and efficient energy and propulsion technologies.

 Dr. Kolb has received numerous professional honors and has served in a broad range of professional and Academy related positions.
-He is currently Chair of the Advisory Council for the Department of Civil and Environmental Engineering at Princeton University and has served as a committee member (2003-2009) and Chair (2006-2008) of the Committee on Environmental Improvement of Society.
-In addition to over 250 reports, non-refereed symposia papers, patents, book reviews, and policy papers, Dr. Kolb has published over 190 archival journal articles and book chapters.
-He has contributed to a variety of National Academey of Sciences studies and is currently serving on the National Research Council’s Board on Chemical Sciences and Technology.
-He is a Fellow of the American Physical Society, American Chemical Society, American Geophysical Union, Optical Soceity of American, and the American Association for the Advancement of Science.
+He is currently Chair of the Advisory Council for the Department of Civil and Environmental Engineering at Princeton University and has served as a committee member (2003-2011) and Chair (2006-2008) of the Committee on Environmental Improvement of the American Chemical Society.
+He has contributed to a variety of National Academy of Sciences activities including service on the National Academies of Sciences, Engineering, and Medicine’s Board on Chemical Sciences and Technology and Board on Atmospheric Sciences and Climate.
+He is a member of of the National Academy of Engineering and is a Fellow of the American Physical Society, the American Chemical Society, the American Geophysical Union, the Optical Society of American, and the American Association for the Advancement of Science.

 Dr. Virginia Lesser